-Dwelling Unit.
-A building, or entirely self-contained portion thereof, for only containing complete, independent living facilities for one household, including permanent provisions for living, sleeping, eating, cooking and having no enclosed space (sanitation.
+Dwelling.
+A building, or entirely self-contained portion thereof, containing complete, independent living facilities for one household, including permanent provisions for living, sleeping, eating, cooking and sanitation.
 Dwelling types include the following:

 - Accessory Dwelling.
 An apartment or single dwelling that is accessory to a principal use. - Apartment.
-A dwelling located in a building containing other than vestibules, entrancedwellings or non-residential uses.
+A dwelling located in a building containing other dwellings or nonresidential uses.
 Apartments are considered accessory when they are not the principal use.
 See Accessory Dwelling and Use Specific Standards for details. - Apartment, Accessory.
 See Accessory Dwelling and Use Specific Standards for regulations. - Caretaker Dwelling.
-A dwelling on the site of a commercial or other hallwaysindustrial use, occupied by a guard or porches) or kitchens or bathrooms in common with any othercaretaker. - Community Housing.
+A dwelling on the site of a commercial or industrial use, occupied by a guard or caretaker. - Community Housing.
 Dwellings reserved for households earning up to a maximum of certain percentages of the Area Median Income (AMI) as designated by resolution of the Town Board. - Farmhouse.
-A single dwelling unit., located on a farm operation, used as a residence by the owner of the farm operation. - Farm Worker Housing.
+A single dwelling, located on a farm operation, used as a residence by the owner of the farm operation. - Farm Worker Housing.
 Dwellings on a farm operation provided to house farm employees. - Single Dwelling.
 A detached building containing only one principal dwelling. - Multiple Dwelling.
 Two or more apartments attached together as a principal use.